“Bipartisanship” Is Climate Poison

 Democrats are about to enjoy the most power they’ve had in years.
 A president has just been elected with a huge popular mandate.
 The House and Senate are both under Democratic control.
 The country is in the midst of a crisis as great as any since the Great Depression, and its economic future is far from certain.
 Public concern about the climate crisis is higher than ever.

-But this isn’t 2021, where historic runoff wins by Raphael Warnock and Jon Ossoff seem to have handed Democrats back control of the Senate.* It’s 2009, and it doesn’t end well.
+But this isn’t 2021, when historic runoff wins by Raphael Warnock and Jon Ossoff seem to have handed Democrats back control of the Senate.* It’s 2009, and it doesn’t end well.

 Right now, Democrats are cautiously celebrating a historic win.
 There are still major barriers like the filibuster and moderate Democrats that will make passing any progressive policy an uphill battle.
 But it looks like Mitch McConnell’s reign in the Senate is over, even as members of his party storm the Capitol.